DataBooth/db_public/README.md

 Welcome! :)

-_Coming soon_ - this is the placeholder location for sharing of public materials by [DataBooth](https://www.databooth.com.au).
+This is the placeholder location for sharing of public materials by [DataBooth](https://www.databooth.com.au).

 We are almost exclusively a Python and SQL shop.